bruc3balo/Source-Control/README.md

 # Design Patterns
 - Commands have been done with the **Command Design Pattern**
-- The inputs parsed into a list commands with the **Facade** pattern
+- The inputs parsed into a Command Facade running a list of commands with the **Facade** pattern

 # Code generation
 ```bash